JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 ------------------------------------------------------------
 2.4:

+[Core]
+- Explosive Entry: Improved/reworked this feature to be more intuitive and useful

+[Cyberware]
+- Fixed CTD on disarm spots when EMP/HF implant charges were removed
+- Fixed charge reset on reload for EMP/HF implants

 [Equipment]
-- Added Stealth Laser (thanks to by MadCat221)
+- Added Stealth Laser (thanks to MadCat221)
+- Fixed wrong Dart Gun ammo list

 ------------------------------------------------------------